 However, there might be times when you are not able to open APNG files in a Windows 10 environment.
 That however is a temporary situation as the same can be remedied easily.

-How can I play APNG files on my PC?
+How can I play APNG files in Windows 10?

-In the past, APNG format was supported only by Firefox, however, that changed over the years and now almost all major browsers support APNG natively.
-However, if you want the best APNG support, you might want to try UR Browser.
+In the past, APNG format was supported only by Firefox.
+As expected, that changed over the years and now almost all major browsers support APNG natively.

 This should be all that you will need to do if you wish to play APNG or Animated Portable Network Graphic files in Windows 10.